 During the holiday seasons or summer barbeques, police expect an uptick in DUI accidents and arrests.
-Increased alcohol consumption is a given during end-of-year holidays; however, we all have a duty to drink responsibly.
+Increased alcohol consumption is a given during end-of-year holidays; however, every member of society has a duty to drink responsibly.
 Unfortunately, statistics show that drunk drivers are responsible for a significant portion of traffic fatalities in December.
 In 2018, the NHTSA reported 839 deaths from DUI crashes in December.
 It stands to reason that many people will drink among friends and loved ones, but could party hosts be liable for damages if a party guest causes an accident?

 The short answer is: maybe.
-First, we need to understand Florida’s dram shop law.
+First, you need to understand Florida’s dram shop law.

 What Is the Dram Shop Law?

 Dram shop laws hold businesses that serve alcohol liable for damages that occur when their patrons cause drunk driving accidents.
 If a person was injured or if property was damaged because the establishment served a minor or a person whom they knew to be “habitually addicted” to alcohol, Florida Statute 768.125 states that they can be held responsible.

 In limited circumstances, victims of drunk driving accidents may seek compensation from a bartender, liquor store owner, or social host that fit these requirements.
 Establishments that serve alcohol may only be liable in these two specific circumstances of serving a minor or known addict.
 Thus, a bartender or social host who continues to serve a patron or guest who is visibly intoxicated may not be liable for damages.

 Additionally, if a 19-year-old had drinks at a family member’s house and caused an accident while driving home, the adult who served him alcohol may also be personally partially liable for the cost of the accident if they knowingly and willfully served the minor.
 Damages may include money to pay for repairing or replacing the victim’s vehicle, medical bills, and lost wages.
 Additionally, they might face a license suspension or revocation under Statute 322.057.